Training Outcomes Within Your Budget!

 Frequently Asked Questions

-What are the 3 elements of Kanban Board? faq-arrow
+What are the Six-Six Rules of Kanban?

-What are the other resources and offers provided by The Knowledge Academy? faq-arrow
+What are the Other Resources and Offers Provided by The Knowledge Academy?

-The Knowledge Academy takes global learning to new heights, offering over 30,000 online courses across 490+ locations in 220 countries.
+The Knowledge Academy takes global learning to new heights, offering over 3,000+ online courses across 490+ locations in 190+ countries.
 This expansive reach ensures accessibility and convenience for learners worldwide.

-Alongside our diverse Online Course Catalogue, encompassing 17 major categories, we go the extra mile by providing a plethora of free educational Online Resources like News updates, blogs, videos, webinars, and interview questions.
-By tailoring learning experiences further, professionals can maximise value with customisable Course Bundles of TKA.
+Alongside our diverse Online Course Catalogue, encompassing 19 major categories, we go the extra mile by providing a plethora of free educational Online Resources like Blogs, eBooks, Interview Questions and Videos.
+Tailoring learning experiences further, professionals can unlock greater value through a wide range of special discounts, seasonal deals, and Exclusive Offers.

-What is Knowledge Pass, and how does it work? faq-arrow
+What is Knowledge Pass, and How Does it Work?

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.

-What are related Business Improvement Courses and blogs provided by The Knowledge Academy? faq-arrow
+What are the Related Courses and Blogs Provided by The Knowledge Academy?

 Our Business Improvement blogs cover a range of topics related to Kanban, offering valuable resources, best practices, and industry insights.
 Whether you are a beginner or looking to advance your Business Improvement skills, The Knowledge Academy's diverse courses and informative blogs have you covered.